blogifierdotnet/Blogifier/docs/ScriptIncludes.md

 </head>
 ```

+> Included header script will also automatically add page title, description, canonical and alternate URLs.

 ### Footer scripts
 For a theme to support footer scripts, this should be included in the page just before closing `body` tag:
 ```xml